 MitoEAGLE can serve as a gateway to better diagnose mitochondrial respiratory defects linked to genetic variation, age-related health risks, sex-specific mitochondrial performance, lifestyle with its effects on degenerative diseases, and thermal and chemical environment.
-The present recommendations on coupling control states and rates, linked to the concept of the protonmotive force (Part 1) will be extended in a series of reports on pathway control of mitochondrial respiration, respiratory states in intact cells, and harmonization of experimental procedures.
+The present recommendations on coupling control states and rates, linked to the concept of the protonmotive force, are limited to studies with mitochondrial preparations.
+These will be extended in a series of reports on pathway control of mitochondrial respiration, respiratory states in intact cells, and harmonization of experimental procedures.